-8. Losing sight of the role of the customer
+8. Losing sight of the role of the customer as part of OpEx

 Most companies exist by the grace of their clients.
 Clients, after all, pay for products and services.
 So if a company’s prices are too high (due to inefficient processes and low Operational Excellence), it will put itself out of business.